AloXado320/splitscreen-multiplayer/README.md

-# Ultra 64 Mario Bros.
+# Project Ultra 64 Mario Bros.

-- This repo aims to combine Splitscreen and Single Player with the ability to select Mario or Luigi.
+- This Modification of Super Mario 64 (1996) aims to implement Luigi and Co-op as well as other enhancements.

 # Super Mario 64